 Absolutely!
 A crash does not have to occur at high speed in order to cause an injury to the occupants of the vehicle.
 In fact, a low-speed crash can cause a debilitating injury that impacts your mobility and your ability to earn a living for years to come.
 How can a low-impact crash have such a big impact on your life?
-We explain here.
+The personal injury lawyer at Keller & Keller explains here.

 What Is a Low-Impact Crash?

 A low-impact crash is one that occurs at a slow speed and in which the vehicles are not heavily damaged.
 Sometimes, our Albuquerque car accident attorney adds, people refer to these crashes as fender-benders because there might only be a dent in the fender rather than serious damage to the car.